jgmac1106/bloggingme/indiewebcasestudy.md

 The following year, they worked with Amber Case and Crystal Beasley to organize the first IndieWeb Camp event in Portland, Oregon.
 The event was focused on discussing and building tools to own one's own data on a personal website "rather than posting content on many third-party silos of data" (“IndieWebCamp,” 2011).
 After the event, a decision was made not to keep in touch via an email list, but instead to use the Web.  Çelik (2014) explained this choice, "You're not going to email your way into building a website.
 So we said we don't need it, we're not going to use email.
 We're going to use the web itself to build the web that we want."

 IndieWeb has grown significantly in the intervening years.
-Between 2011 and 2018, IndieWeb's community has held over 600 events in cities across North America, Europe, and other Western countries (“Events - IndieWeb,” n.d.).
+Between 2011 and 2018, IndieWeb's community has held over 600 events in cities across North America, Europe, and other Western countries (“Events - IndieWeb,” 2018).
 In 2017, an member of IndieWeb's community named Ryan Barret identified over 2300 of the most active IndieWeb sites around the world (Barrett, 2017), and thousands of people have posted online to IndieWeb's wiki and chatrooms.

 ## Shared Community Values